dekuNukem/PicoRC/osborne1.md

 ## Installation

-Some disassembly is coming up, make sure to **take plenty of photos** along the way!
+Some disassembly is needed, make sure to **take plenty of photos** along the way!

 Snap one before removing a screw or unplugging a connector!
 It never hurts to have reference.